 This recipe totally lived up to its promise.
 The cookie dough was easy to assemble and the timing was accurate.

 I used chocolate chips but it might be nice to try a mix of chopped chocolate and chips.
 Cooking 1 pan at a time did ensure that the cookies were baked pretty consistently.
 They were just brown at the edges and puffed up, as the recipe promised, at 12 minutes in my oven.
 I let them cool on the pan.

 The cookies did slowly deflate and transformed to look more like your typical chocolate chip cookie.

 Everyone in my house enjoyed the cookies, especially while they were still warm and a little gooey with the melted chocolate.
 Luckily we ended up with an even number of cookies so there were no fights about who would get the last cookie.

-Bottom line is these are simple but classic chocolate chip cookies that won’t disappoint you if you need to quickly satisfy your chocolate chip cookie cravings.
-There are a million different variations of chocolate chip cookies based on one’s cookie or chocolate preferences, but this is a solid one to add to your repertoire of easy desserts.
+Bottom line is these are simple but classic chocolate chip cookies that won’t disappoint you if you need to quickly satisfy your cravings.
+There are a million different variations based on one’s cookie or chocolate preferences, but this is a solid one to add to your repertoire of easy desserts.